Battle of Kidal (2012)

 The first battle of Kidal took place during the Mali war.
-On 30 March 2012, the city was captured by rebel MNLA and Ansar Dine terrprist forces.
+On 30 March 2012, the city was captured by rebel MNLA and Ansar Dine forces.

 The battle and the city's fall

 On 26 March 2012, the city of Kidal was surrounded by MNLA, as well as by the Islamist troops of Ansar Dine.
 An MNLA executive reaffirmed that there is no link between the two entities, but acknowledged that the situation is ambiguous.
 Reports from locals in Kidal however, stated that both groups led the operation jointly.
 According to reports, the men of Ansar Dine were the majority of the rebels during the battle.
 The MNLA claimed to have proposed to the governor of Kidal and Colonel Gamou to promote the surrender of the army to prevent bloodshed.

 On 29 March, Kidal was attacked by Ansar Dine and the MNLA, the Islamists attacked from the south while the Independents launched the assault on the north.
 The first day, the assault was repulsed by the Malian soldiers, but the next day some Tuareg militiamen of Ag Gamou, especially the fighters from Libya, deserted and joined the rebels.